-These focus groups will capture personal perspectives on the climate intervention research from a diverse group of participants in Phoenix, Washington and Boston.
+These forums will capture personal perspectives on solar geoengineering research direction, funding and governance from a demographically diverse group of participants in Phoenix and Boston.

 These focus groups captured personal perspectives on the evolution of driverless car technology from a diverse group of participants in Baltimore and Cumberland, MD.